chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

 ## Questions

-What can I say about "South of Anticosti begins the Caribbean Sea…"?
-How can I characterize this claim?
+What can we say about "South of Anticosti begins the Caribbean Sea…"?
+How can we characterize this claim?
 Its a claim for a relationship between two places.
 Its also strictly untrue as a geographic claim in the most colloquial definition of geographic.
 How is the claim still productive if untrue?

-I use named entity recognition (NER) and topic modeling to characterize the relationship established in the claims like "South of Anticosti begins the Caribbean Sea…" by scaling out to similar relationship between two places.
+We used named entity recognition (NER) and topic modeling to characterize the relationship established in the claims like "South of Anticosti begins the Caribbean Sea…" by scaling out to similar relationship between two places.
 In many cases, one of the two places if Quebec, or a place considered a part of Quebec, or places that contain Quebec, like North America.
 But the corpus also surfaced relationships between two places neither of which was Quebec.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">